Kansas

 Average Travel Time

-Using averages, employees in Kansas have a shorter commute time (19.8 minutes) than the normal US worker (26.6 minutes).
+Using averages, employees in Kansas have a similar commute time (N/A minutes) than the normal US worker (N/A minutes).
 Additionally, 1.4% of the workforce in Kansas have "super commutes" in excess of 90 minutes.

 The chart below shows how the median household income in Kansas compares to that of it's neighboring and parent geographies.